Cesarsk/lucacesarano-com/README.md

 # Welcome to lucacesarano.com

 This is my enabled CI / CD website developed in React.
-Feel free to give it a look and if you need some info, just send me an e-mail.
+Feel free to give it a look and if you need some info, just e-mail me.

 disclaimer: even though nothing blocks you from branching this project, I'd really like to know how and why are you branching it, so please hit me up :)

+## Technology Stack

+## Website

+For the website itself, React and Javascript are used.
+I'm not a frontend developer expert, so I use this website as a Sandbox to keep my content online and, at the same, to experiment with the said technology.

 ## Gitlab Runner